-- Print a network configuration page, see the manual explaining the network functions provided by the supplier. - Verify that the IPDS port number matches the port number in the device description.
+- Print a network configuration page, see General Setting Guide. - Verify that the IPDS port number matches the port number in the device description.

 If you are still unable to print IPDS files, contact your service or sales representative.

 Sharing the PSF/400 Printer on the Network